 Destroying the submarine’s propellor causes serious problems.
-The submarine will no longer be able to use forward momentum and the bow planes to keep the submarine level.
-It is recommended that ballast tanks are immediately blown so submarine comes to surface.
+The submarine will no longer be able to use forward momentum and the sail planes to keep the submarine level.
+It is recommended that ballast tanks are immediately blown so submarine comes to the surface.

 Depleting the M.D.C. of the main body destroys the submarine’s structural integrity, causing it to sink.
 If the submarine is underwater, the entire crew will die unless protected by environmental armors that can withstand the pressure that the submarine is under.
 If on the surface, there are enough flotation devices and inflatable life rafts to accommodate everyone aboard.